kmnrm/online_library_parser/README.md

 ### How to use
+Install Python3 to use this program.
 1. Download `parse_tululu_category.py` script.
+2. Then use pip (or pip3, if there is a conflict with Python2) to install dependencies:
+    ```commandline
+    pip install -r requirements.txt
+    ```
-2. In the command line enter:
+3. In the command line enter:
     ```commandline
     python parse_tululu_category.py optional_arguments
     ```